 The Cooperative Education program offers a sponsored learning experience in a work setting, integrated with a field analysis seminar.
 The field experience is contracted by the Cooperative Education office on an individual basis, subject to approval by the department.
 The field experience, including the seminar and reading assignments, is supervised by the cooperative education coordinator and the faculty liaison (or course instructor), working with the field supervisor.
 Students are expected to enroll in the course for at least two quarters.
 The determination of course credits, evaluation, and grading are the responsibility of the departmental faculty.
 Offered on a credit, no-credit basis only.
-The department will determine application of credit.
+The department will determine the number of credit units offered.
+Course is repeatable, but only a combined total of 4 units of CMPS 377x, 477x, and 48xx may be used for elective credit towards the major requirements.
+Prerequisite: Permission of the instructor.

-CMPS 489 Experiential Prior Learning (1-5)
+CMPS 4890 Experiential Prior Learning (1-4)

 Majors in Computer Science with significant prior experience in computers may have some of their experience count for academic credit toward their degree.
-In order to be considered for experiential learning credit the student must have completed CMPS 223 and have the approval of the department.
+In order to be considered for experiential learning credit the student must have completed CMPS 2020 and have the approval of the department.
+Only a combined total of 4 units of CMPS 377x, 477x, and 48xx may be used for elective credit towards the major requirements.
+Prerequisite: CMPS 2020 with a grade of C- or better and permission of the instructor.

-CMPS 490A Senior Project (3)
+CMPS 4910 Senior Project I (2)

 After consultation with the faculty supervisor and investigation of relevant literature, the student(s) shall prepare a substantial project with significance in the designated area.
 The timeline, teamwork responsibilities, milestones, and presentation(s) will be scheduled.
 Prerequisites: Upper-division standing.